josephrexme/ostrich/README.md

 I'm also a freelance web developer and you can give me your web projects to get your best and desired web applications/ websites.
-Some of my works can be found at http://ostrich-dev.com/#projects